 considered as a map from the top right term in the above diagram.
 This map has the following interpretation: It arises by observing that $\k(A)$ can be described as the K-theory of the topological category of positive definite forms on projective $A$-modules.
 The canonical inclusion to the category of all unimodular forms then induces the map $\k \to \tau_{\geq0}\Gw_\top$ just explained.
 With this interpretation, one sees that this map is canonically a lax symmetric monoidal transformation.
 Using that also the map $\Gw_\top \to \L$ is lax symmetric monoidal, see \cite{CDHIV} for a general statement along these lines, we find that the composite

 on the one hand agrees with $\hat{\tau}$ (by construction) and is canonically lax symmetric monoidal.
 By the uniqueness part of \cref{Thm:existence+uniqueness-of-tau}, we deduce that $\hat{\tau} = \tau$.
-In particular, we deduce that $\ell$ is described as the cofibre of a transformation
+By expanding out vertical (co)fibres of diagram \eqref{diag:interpretation-of-tau}, we find that $\ell$ is described as the cofibre of a transformation

 where the tilde denotes reduced $C_2$-orbits, i.e.\ the cofibre of the projection map $\k \to \k_{hC_2}$.
 This transformation is, similarly as before, determined by its induced map $\widetilde{\ko_{hC_2}} \to \ko$.
 A natural guess is that this map is given as follows.
-We recall that the $C_2$-action on $\ko$ is trivial, so that the above map is equivalently described by a map $BC_2 \to \End(\ko)$, landing in the component of the trivial map.
+We recall that the $C_2$-action on $\ko$ is trivial, so that the above map is equivalently described by a map $BC_2 \to \End(\ko)$, landing in the component of the zero map.
 We can then consider the canonical map

-which lands in the component of the identity, and shift it to the component of the trivial map using the additive structure on $\End(\ko)$.
+which lands in the component of the identity, and shift it to the component of the zero map using the additive structure on $\End(\ko)$.
 We note that precomposing this map with the canonical map $B\Z \to BC_2$, we obtain a map $\Sigma \ko \to \ko$ which is given by the multiplication by $\eta$.
 This would be compatible with the discussion at the end of this section, but we refrain from attempting to prove that the map $\widetilde{\ko_{hC_2}} \to \ko$ is indeed given by this construction. \end{Rmk}